lenskit/lkpy/doc/sharing.rst

 Model stores handle persisting models into shared memory, cleaning up shared memory, and making objects available to other classes.

+LensKit users and algorithm implementers will generally not need to use this code themselves, unlessthey are implementing their own batch processing logic.

 .. autofunction:: get_store

 .. autoclass:: BaseModelStore